Snoring & Sleep Apnea

 As the pause in breathing occurs, your brain will signal you to wake up.
 Most likely you will not wake fully, and in the morning you won’t recall these instances of waking.
 The sleep disruption may not be noticeable, but it will negatively affect the amount of restful sleep you can get.

 THE IMPORTANCE OF A GOOD NIGHT’S SLEEP

 Adults should get between seven and eight hours of sleep every night; however, the quality of sleep is just as important as the length of sleep.
-When deep sleep is constantly interrupted by sleep apnea, the consequences include:
+When deep sleep is constantly interrupted, the consequences include: